Generalization from Low- to Moderate-Resolution Spectra with Neural Networks for Stellar Parameter Estimation: A Case Study with DESI: Ablation Studies

 \subsection{Scatter plots and performance of embedding types and fine-tuning strategies across sample sizes}

 Here we present additional results on how fine-tuning sample size impacts one-to-one comparisons with APOGEE labels, and on the performance of different embedding types and fine-tuning strategies.

 Figure~\ref{fig:sample_size_one2one} and \ref{fig:sample_size_2d} show the one-to-one comparisons between the predictions and the APOGEE labels and the [$\alpha$/Fe]–[Fe/H] diagrams across different fine-tuning sample sizes.
 The evaluation is performed on all remaining samples not used for fine-tuning (in contrast to all other tables and figures in this paper, which use only the 5,539-star testing sample), in order to maximize the testing coverage in each case.
 For [Fe/H], the underestimation trend in the metal-rich regime is already corrected with as few as 100 fine-tuning samples, although the overall scatter is initially larger and decreases as the fine-tuning sample size increases.
 For [$\alpha$/Fe], the underestimation trend begins to be corrected with about 200 fine-tuning samples and continues to improve with larger sample sizes.
+Note that $R^2$ fluctuates because it is affected by both the testing sample size and random-seed variance.
+Comparisons using the fixed 5,539-star testing sample, with results averaged over the same five seeds, are shown in Table \ref{tab:embed_ratio}.

 Table~\ref{tab:embed_ratio} compares MLPs trained on normalized spectra (\texttt{lrs}), SpecCLIP embeddings (\texttt{embed}, \texttt{embed-align}, and \texttt{embed-split}), and models trained from scratch across a range of fine-tuning sample sizes, for both [Fe/H] and [$\alpha$/Fe].
 The ratio of metal-poor to metal-rich stars is kept fixed in each subset.
 Using the \texttt{lrs} model with as few as 100 (12:88) fine-tuning samples, the pre-trained MLP achieves better performance in the majority of cases (metal-rich stars for [Fe/H] and $\alpha$-rich stars for [$\alpha$/Fe]) compared to the zero-shot case (last column).
 This demonstrates that the pre-trained MLP has learned transferable features from the LAMOST LRS dataset that can be effectively adapted to DESI with only small amounts of fine-tuning data.
 Embedding-based MLPs perform better in the metal-rich regime across sample sizes, but underperform in the metal-poor regime for [Fe/H] and consistently underperform for [$\alpha$/Fe].
 Models trained from scratch perform poorly at all sample sizes, underscoring the importance of pre-training.